GenesisFR/CrouchSprintToggle/README.md

-# HoldToggles
+# KeyToggles
 An AutoHotkey 1.1 script that makes keys and mouse buttons togglable so that you don't have to hold them to crouch, sprint or aim in games.

 ## Installation

-You can run the script from anywhere as long as "HoldToggles.ini" is in the same directory than the script.
+You can run the script from anywhere as long as "KeyToggles.ini" is in the same directory than the script.

 ## Usage

 The script will only be active when the game's window is in focus.
-Please read "HoldToggles.ini" for more information about setting it up.
+Please read "KeyToggles.ini" for more information about setting it up.
-Make sure that your keys or mouse buttons in "HoldToggles.ini" are the same than the ones in the game.
+Make sure that your keys or mouse buttons in "KeyToggles.ini" are the same than the ones in the game.

 Default keys: